 Three reference forms are required and accessed through the PharmCAS application.

-Interviews are by invitation only.
-Our interviews are a half-day.
-They include an overview of the program by one of the Deans, a tour of the campus, and multiple mini-interviews or one-on-one interviews.
+Interviews are by invitation only and required for admission into the Pharm.D. program.
+The Interview Day is a half-day in length.
+It includes an overview of the program by one of the Deans, a tour of the pharmacy school, and one-on-one interviews.
 The interviewers include faculty members, alumni, and preceptors.
-Each interview varies in time.
+Each Interview Day varies in time.